Scalable machine learning-assisted clear-box characterization for optimally controlled photonic circuits: STATE OF THE ART IN PHOTONIC CHIP CHARACTERIZATION AND OPTIMAL CONTROL

 where a training sample is an output light distribution measurement used to train the model and $n_\text{PS}$ is the number of phase shifters of the PIC.
 We have chosen $n_\text{PS}^2$ in the denominator because the dominant imperfection in terms of number of parameters to estimate is thermal crosstalk, which scales as $n_\text{PS}^2$.
 Hence $n_\text{PS}^2$ is good indicator of the amount of information to gather to characterize a given PIC. \item computational efficiency, defined as the processing power required to train a model.
 We define a metric

-which evaluates the number of model parameters to train for a given PIC. \item high-fidelity implementation of unitary matrices \end{itemize}
+which evaluates the number of model parameters to train for a given PIC. \item high-fidelity implementation of unitary matrices \end{itemize} It is worth noting that when using black- or gray-box approaches for PIC control, it is necessary to train additional machine learning models for imperfection mitigation (e.g.\ the "unitary controller" neural network in \cite{Youssry2023}).

-It is worth noting that when using black- or gray-box approaches for PIC control, it is necessary to train additional machine learning models for imperfection mitigation (e.g.\ the "unitary controller" neural network in \cite{Youssry2023}).
+From Table \ref{tab:soa}, our method yields the highest characterization and unitary implementation accuracy, while guaranteeing scalability thanks to low sample and parameter costs.

-From Table \ref{tab:soa}, our method yields the highest characterization and unitary implementation accuracy, while guaranteeing scalability thank to low sample and parameter costs.
+The process of characterization inherently requires more computational resources compared to imperfection mitigation.
+Indeed, imperfection mitigation like references \cite{Hamerly2022, Bandyopadhyay2021} tends to scale linearly with $n_\text{PS}$, whereas PIC characterization with crosstalk depends on $n^2_\text{PS}$.
+Furthermore, while imperfection mitigation appears to benefit from efficient algorithmic approaches, PIC characterization currently leans on machine learning.